sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ![pair_plots.jpg](/images/house/house6.jpg)

 Now that we've covered the basics, let's get to the evaluation.
-This article is helpful: [what metrics to use when evaluatin the regression models](https://towardsdatascience.com/what-are-the-best-metrics-to-evaluate-your-regression-model-418ca481755b)
+This article is helpful: [what metrics to use when evaluating the regression models](https://towardsdatascience.com/what-are-the-best-metrics-to-evaluate-your-regression-model-418ca481755b)

 There are three main metrics for evaluating regression models:
 1. R Square/Adjusted R Square : R Square measures how well the model explains the variation in the dependent variable.